anonymous-2021-kdd/RCGTN/README.md

 * see requirments.txt

 ## Data Preparation
-RCGTN is implemented on those several public datasets.
+Trendformer is implemented on those several public datasets.

 ### Datasets with priori graph structure
 * Download PEMS03, PEMS04, PEMS07 and PEMS08 from [STSGCN](https://github.com/Davidham3/STSGCN).
 Uncompress data files using tar -zxvf data.tar.gz and move them into the data folder.